4 Of The Most Common Problems with Inquiry-Based Learning and How to Solve Them

 If the students’ skills are higher than what is needed for the problem, they become bored.
 On the other hand, if students do not have the skills with which to solve a problem, frustration ensues.

 The concept of “flow” needs to be considered when you design your project.
 A balance needs to be struck between keeping the challenge open and accessible, and adding in elements that increase the difficulty in small increments to keep students motivated and eager to continue their learning.
-Teachers who know their students and perform regular assessments are well-equipped to set challenges at the appropriate levels; this ensures that boredom and frustration are both kept at bay.

 Spend time discovering what makes students excited, engaged, and eager to discover more.
 Try asking students “What topics are important and interesting to you?” or “What deep questions do you have about the world around you?”
 The formulation of questions and the development of a plan for learning requires a bit of background knowledge.
 If a student picks a topic they know nothing about, this can cause problems later on.
 It is a good idea for students to have some background knowledge on their topic before diving in.